blue-build/modules/modules/kargs/README.md

 Instead of modifying & rebuilding the kernel, the module uses `/usr/lib/bootc/kargs.d/` to define the kernel arguments.
 See the link below for how `bootc` injects kernel arguments:
 https://containers.github.io/bootc/building/kernel-arguments.html

 Because the kargs are managed by `bootc`, to use this module, it is required to be have it installed & to be using it for example for updating the image.
 This means that instead of `rpm-ostree update`, you need to use `bootc update` for kargs to get applied on the next boot.
+Or in case of changing the image, you need to use `bootc switch` instead of `rpm-ostree rebase`.

 To see which kargs are currently applied, you can issue `rpm-ostree kargs` command in a local terminal.